nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/README.md

 This will use a mix of a manual algorithm with simulated annealing to create a solution.
 The time it takes to run the algorith depends mostly on the number of SA iterations.
 That number can be changed in code.

-The execution creates a `ram.csv` file which must be passed to the next step.
+The execution creates a `relationshipsAndMessages.csv` file which must be passed to the next step.

 #### 2. Creation of entities

 Using the `Identity.Pool.Creator` project, run the command with the arguemnts:

-`CreateEntities --baseAddress http://localhost:8081 --clientId test --clientSecret test --poolsFile pools.json --ram selected-solution\\ram.csv`
+`CreateEntities --baseAddress http://localhost:8081 --clientId test --clientSecret test --poolsFile pools.json --relationshipsAndMessages selected-solution\\relationshipsAndMessages.csv`

 where: